-Registration for online root zone management winter course now open
+Registration for online summer root zone management course now open

-Registration for the winter session of the award-winning Root Zone Management Course in Michigan State University Extension’s College of Knowledge is now open.
+Registration for the summer 2020 session of the award-winning Root Zone Management Course in Michigan State University Extension’s College of Knowledge is now open.
 The College of Knowledge Online Series was the 2017 National Award Winning Commercial Horticulture Program from the National Association of County Agricultural Agents.
-Growers or other interested professionals can participate in the upcoming series of this award-winning program by signing up until December 7, 2018.
-Students will have from December 1 through February 28, 2019, to complete the course.
-Sign up now!
+Growers or other interested professionals can participate in the upcoming series of this award-winning program by signing up until June 13, 2020.
+Students will have from May 1 to Aug.
+31, 2020, to complete the course.

 There are currently three online modules of the Floriculture College of Knowledge.
-Since the Root Zone Management course was released, 74 people took the course from 7 countries, 23 U.S. states.
-These participants represented 16.4 million square feet of greenhouse production.
-The average pre-exam score for students who have taken the course is 71% and the average post-course exam score is 92%, showing significant progress on the topics covered (n=52).
-In the most recent session, which ended August 2018, 100 percent of people intended to make a crop production change as a result of the course.
-All course participants also said they would recommend the course to another individual!
+Since the Root Zone Management course was released, 141 people took the course from 8 countries, 30 U.S. states and 13 Michigan counties.
+These participants represented 18.8 million square feet of greenhouse production.
+The average pre-exam score for students who have taken the course is 64% and the average post-course exam score is 91%, showing significant progress on the topics covered (n=85).
+Of all of the course participants, 99% reported they made significant progress on the topics discussed and 97% would recommend the course to another individual (n=65).

 This non-credit, pre-recorded online course on root zone management is intended for greenhouse and ornamental plant growers and others interested in learning about the fundamental concepts about irrigation water, media, and their effects on plant nutrition.
 The course covers the latest practical information on root zone management techniques for ornamental crops in a greenhouse.
 Participants enrolled in this self-paced course will take a pre-test and a final exam to gauge their learning of the topics.
 Self-assessment quizzes will engage students with the material throughout the course.
 The cost to take the course is $129.